maxng07/ted-gui/README.md

 I have also written up an Overview of how TED-GUI works, the information allowing you to build your own HTML and WebApp, utilising ted-wb wasm.
 Be sure to check out the <a href="https://github.com/maxng07/ted-gui/wiki"> Wiki </a> Page.
 <p>

+Graphical view of accessign TED-GUI off LWS, notice that html, js and wasm is loaded off the server.
+Each Text Encipher/Decipher is handle locally within the browser by TED wasm, nothing is send to the server despite loading off LWS.

 <h2>Licensing </h2>
 All RIGHTS RESERVED.